 Can it Slow Down the Aging Process?

 Now scientific studies and research are showing that the more a person meditates, the more it benefits in keeping aging at bay.
-It stands to reason that if meditation keeps illnesses at a decreased level, longevity will increase.
+It stands to reason that if meditation keeps illnesses at a decreased level, maybe we can live a little longer!

-A reduced response to stress can have someone lead a happier, healthier, and longer life.
+When we are not as stressed we can lead a happier, healthier, and longer life.

-- Breathing – practice the art of meditative breathing.
-Meditative breathing slows the body and minds down.
+Practice the art of meditative breathing.
+Meditative breathing slows the body and mind down.
 This is conducive to a good night’s rest.
 More importantly, it slows the activity in your brain so you can prepare yourself for a good night’s sleep.

 What are the benefits of a good night’s rest?